IbrahimParkar/Hiring_Assistant_Chatbot/README.md

 ## Usage Guide

 1. Launch the chatbot via Streamlit.
-2. The chatbot will greet you and ask for essential details:
+2. The chatbot will greet the candidate and ask for essential details after they start the interview:
    - Full Name
    - Email Address
    - Phone Number